Professional turning has become more accessible throughout the years.

 10. Shop Fox W1758 Pen Turning Lathe

-Anybody likes a high-quality lathe machine that can bring your ideas to life — that is precisely what this lathe machine has to offer.
+Anybody likes a high-quality lathe machine that can bring your ideas to life — that is precisely what this wood lathe has to offer.

 It's pretty hard to find a better deal than this lathe machine.
 It has all the features that anybody needs to get into both bowl and pen turning.

-Not many lathe machines hold a candle to this one.
+Not many wood lathes hold a candle to this one.
 Its simple yet powerful design allows this machine to be one of the best options for those that need a highly functional lathe for their work environment.

 As for this machine's speed, you can either set the RPM to 600 all the way up to 2,400 RPM — so no need to worry about the lathe feeling a little bit slow.

-One impressive feature of this lathe machine is the tool rest extension.
+One impressive feature of this wood lathe is the tool rest extension.
 You can use the tool rest to make outboard turning less tedious.

 Consumers from all over the world have been pretty happy with the machine's design.
 For instance, both the handwheel and the bed of this model proved to be quite comfortable.